eldavenport/SIO-PythonEarthScience/_sources/installation/python_install.md.txt

     2) Open your unix-shell, type `cd ~/Downloads`, and Enter

-    3) Type `bash Miniforge3-`, hit Tab (this will autocomplete the name of the downloaded file), and Enter
+    3) Type `./Miniforge3-`, hit Tab (this will autocomplete the name of the downloaded file), and Enter

         a) For example, my downloaded filename is: Miniforge3-MacOSX-arm64.sh